The Mutual Visibility Problem for Fat Robots with Lights: Introduction

 This classical robot model has a long history and has many applications including coverage, exploration, intruder detection, data delivery, and symmetry breaking~\cite{cieliebak2012distributed}.
 Unfortunately, most of the previous work considered the robots to be dimensionless point robots which do not occupy any space.

 The classical model also makes the important assumption of unobstructed visibility, i.e., any three collinear robots are mutually visible to each other.
 This assumption, however, does not make sense for the unit disk robots we consider.
 To remove this assumption, robots under obstructed visibility have been the subject of recent research~\cite{Agathangelou2013,Bolla2012,Chaudhuri15,Cohen2008,Cord-Landwehr2011,Czyzowicz2009,di2017mutual,Luna2014,Luna2014b,Dutta2012,Flocchini2015,Sharma2015b,Sharma2015,Sharma2015c,Vaidyanathan2015}.
-Under obstructed visibility, robot $r_i$ can see robot $r_j$ if and only if there is no third robot on the straight line segment connecting $r_i$ and $r_j$.
+Under obstructed visibility, robot $r_i$ can see robot $r_j$ if and only if there is at least one point on the bounding circle of $r_j$ that is visible to $r_i$.

 Additionally, a variation on this model received significant attention: the luminous robots model (or robots with lights model)~\cite{di2017mutual,Luna2014,Luna2014b,Peleg2005,Sharma2015b,Sharma2015,Vaidyanathan2015}.
 In this model, robots are equipped with an externally visible light which can assume colors from a fixed set.
 The lights are persistent, i.e., the color of the light is not erased at the end of the LCM cycle.
 When the number of colors in the set is 1, this model corresponds to the classical oblivious robots model~\cite{di2017mutual,Flocchini2012}.
+In this model, minimizing the number of lights is one of the objectives (in addition to execution time and having few, if any, additional assumptions), as requiring fewer lights would allow for simpler hardware in physical robots.